fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a class: 'real number'.
 - There is a class: 'integer number'.
 - There is a class: 'complex number'.

+- There is a relation: 'is subset of'
+- The type of argument1 of 'is subset of' is 'set'
+- The result type of 'is subset of' is 'set'

+- There is a class: 'set of real numbers'
+- 'set of real numbers' 'is subset of' 'set'.
+- There is a class: 'set of complex numbers'
+- 'set of complex numbers' 'is subset of' 'set'.

 - // snippet(14)
 - There is a class: 'Funktion'.